NiknazNgh/NiknazNgh/README.md

-👋 Hi, I’m @NiknazNgh
+👋 Hi, I’m Niknaz

-👀 I’m interested in data science, machine learning, and AI applications.
+💻 About Me

-🌱 I’m currently learning advanced deep learning techniques and cloud computing for data analysis.
+I’m a Data Analyst and Business Process Analyst with hands-on experience in Python automation, data science.

-💞️ I’m looking to collaborate on open-source data science projects and innovative machine learning applications.
+🚀 Current Focus

-📫 How to reach me: LinkedIn (linkedin.com/in/niknaznegahdarhaghighat) or via email at niknaz.ngh@gmail.com
+Applying data science methods to public sector  planning and operations

-😄 Pronouns: She/Her
+🤝 Collaboration Interests

-⚡ Fun fact: I have a background in structural engineering, and I love solving real-world problems with data!
+Open-source projects in data engineering and automation Tools that improve public sector transparency and efficiency Practical applications of machine learning for real-world impact